jowharshamshiri/refac/README.md

-# Refac Tools
+# Nomion

-A collection of robust, cross-platform command-line tools for file and directory operations.
+A comprehensive tool suite for file operations, version management, and development workflow automation.
 The suite includes:

 - **refac**: Recursive string replacement in file/folder names and contents
-- **scrap**: Smart file/directory management with a `.scrap` folder for temporary storage
+- **scrap**: Local trash can using a `.scrap` folder for files you want to delete
 - **unscrap**: Restore files from `.scrap` folder to their original locations
+- **verbump**: Automated version management for projects

 These tools are designed for safety, reliability, and performance, making them suitable for mission-critical operations.